MuriEdu/FakeCheck/README.md

 # FakeCheck

 ## Abaut Event:
-This project was developed in less than 24 hours for an event called *EduEmprèm*, hosted by *LaSalle university* The event objective is encourage students in highschool to create and develop a new startup and new product, stimulate criativity and bring people form different places together
+This project was developed in less than 24 hours for an event called *EduEmprèn*, hosted by *LaSalle university* The event objective is encourage students in highschool to create and develop a new startup and new product, stimulate criativity and bring people form different places together

 ## Abaut Project: